tehreem-k/hotel-man/screenshot/screenshot.md

 # Screenshots

-This document contains proof of all the important screenshots of the application, including setup, features, security configuration, and outputs.
+This document contains proof of all the important screenshots of the application, including setup, features, and outputs.

 ---